Whether traveling or not, one question always comes up when meeting new people.

 - Ebooks: Many bloggers are self-publishing their adventures or producing short travel guides.
 Having your own product like this is a key way to make money as a blogger.

 - Youtube: This is technically not blogging, but more of “vlogging.”
 It seems trivial, but an entirely different set of rules applies here.
 It’s even tougher to make it as a vlogger as you need a serious following to generate an income.
 However, those that do make it to the top carry massive amounts of influence and can land top dollar ad campaigns in addition to the ad revenue they receive.
 We’re starting to focus more on our YouTube videos this year.

 - Group tours: This has become a common way for bloggers to meet their readers and diversify their income in the past year.
 Cameron and I are hoping to lead a group tour sometime in the next year as we would love to meet some of you!
-We have our sights set on leading a tour around Namibia or Mozambique – what do you think?
+We are set on leading a tour around Namibia or Mozambique – what do you think?

-- Anything and everything: In today’s day and age of the internet there really is no hard set rules to making money online.
-I meet people all the time sharing new and innovative ways they are making money while being location dependent.
+- Anything and everything: In today’s day and age of the internet, there really are no hard-set rules to making money online.
+I always meet people sharing new and innovative ways they make money while being location dependent.
 Just have to think outside the box and have the willpower to do it!

 - There’s really no set answer to this besides patience, perseverance, and self-determination.
 Many people think we travel around the world living a completely carefree lifestyle, but the truth is we spend more time in front of the computer than I ever did at my old “real job” in New York.
 The difference is I can do it from anywhere in the world at any time of the day.